Sal-Davi/Review-Predictor/README.md

 This project was created using the following Kaggle Dataset for Steam reviews: https://www.kaggle.com/datasets/souyama/steam-reviews
 AWS & databricks were utilized for this project.
 The dataset needed to be parsed(JSON) in AWS EC2 and was then stored in a S3 bucket.
 The S3 bucket was then referenced in the databricks notebooks to then load, clean, preprocess, train, evalute metric performance and visualizations to support our conclusion.

 The input include the 'review', 'label' (Positive review) and multiple date-times.
+Output was 'positive review'

+Linear Regression was used to predict the output value.

 AWS: